prabusubra/InterviewEng2023/README.md

 8. Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array

+# goDigit

+1. write a program to find next highest number for given number in an array ? int[] arr = {55, 66, 77, 78, 65, 33}; for input 33, output is 55
+2. write a program to find an element using binary search ?
+3. design patterns used in micro services?
+4. how to handle authentication and authorization in microservice?
+5. how to handle logs in microservice?
+6. how to handle transaction in microservice?
+7. annotation used in springboot?
+8. restcontroller vs controller?
+9. in springboot, how to provide ouput in both json and xml format?
+10. what is deadlock and how to handle it?

 # Random:-